FirelyTeam/firely-docs-forge/features/IntegrationwithSimplifier.md

 The first time you do this you have to select the parent folder for your FHIR projects.
-Forge will remember the parent folder you selected but you can change it at any time by opening the `Options` and selecting the menu item `Select parent folder FHIR projects...`.
+Forge will remember the parent folder you selected but you can change it at any time by opening the `Options` menu and selecting the menu item `Select parent folder FHIR projects...`.

 ![Select FHIR parent folder](../images/SyncParentFolderSelection.png)